evamaxfield/distributed-ecosystem/README.md

 ## Goals

-The goal of these tools is to allow the scientists to not focus on data storage or parallel code distribution.

 > "Users, developers, scientists, etc. should be able to run the same pipeline on their
-> laptop with local or remote data, or on a distributed cluster with local or remote
+> laptop or a distributed cluster with local or remote data* and the products of the
-> data* and the products of the pipeline should be tied to the code and be 'publish
+> pipeline should be tied to the code and be 'publish ready.'"
-> ready.'"

 -- Some scientist probably (it was [Rory](https://github.com/donovanr))